cltc-berkeley/c3ec/markdown/Clinic_Curriculum/Modules/Contextual_Research/Contextual_Assessment_Info_Reqs.md

 *   What are the political affiliations of its board members and leaders? (in general, or any heavily political advisors)
 *   What are current political aspirations of current employees?
 Is anyone running for office?
-*   What are the Internal relationships between members
+*   What are the internal relationships between members?
 *   Describe past and current internal conflicts -- organizational changes, layoffs & firing
 *   Immigration/Citizenship/Refugee status:
     *   Staff: